 And that’s it!
 Now you have a beautiful, rustic cake that’s a showstopper in both looks and flavor!
 I hope you guys enjoy it!

-If you make this gorgeous and delicious blackberry lavender chocolate cake, leave a comment below and rate the recipe on the recipe card.
+If you make this gorgeous vegan blackberry lavender chocolate cake, leave a comment below and rate the recipe on the recipe card.
 And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
 I love seeing your recreations!